Gino Trappa

-Genaro "Gino" Trappa (born 18 April 2008) is an Argentine racing driver currently competing for Drivex in the F4 Spanish Championship.
+Genaro "Gino" Trappa (born 18 April 2008) is an Argentine racing driver competing in Eurocup-3 with Hitech.

+Trappa is the 2025 Formula 4 CEZ champion.

 Career

 Karting and Formula 4 debut (2022–2024)

 Born in San Isidro, Buenos Aires, Trappa began karting in 2022.
-In his brief karting career, Trappa won the 2023 LeVanto Trophy in the Rok Cup Superfinal and was the vice-champion in both the Rotax Winter Trophy USA and the IAME Series Argentina the same year.
+In his brief karting career, he won the 2023 LeVanto Trophy in the Rok Cup Superfinal and was the vice-champion in both the Rotax Winter Trophy USA and the IAME Series Argentina the same year.

 After testing Formula 4 machinery with Bassani Racing in 2023, Trappa signed with them to make his single-seater debut in the 2024 F4 Brazilian Championship.
 Taking his first series podium by finishing third at Mogi Guaçu, Trappa followed that up with his only win of the season in the following round at Interlagos in race two, before finishing third in race three.
 In the remaining five rounds, Trappa took three more podiums with a best result of second at Goiânia, helping him secure fifth in points in his only season in the series.
 During 2024, Trappa also represented Argentina at the FIA Motorsport Games Formula 4 Cup and made a one-off appearance for Drivex in the F4 Spanish Championship.